 The Benefits of Smart Shopping

-For those who do not have the time to set up a full-scale advertising strategy, nor have the money to pay an expert to do so, this is a way to easily start advertising on Google without much hassle.
+For those who do not have the time to set up a full-scale advertising strategy, or the money to pay an expert to do so, this is a way to easily start advertising on Google without much hassle.

-There are some other obvious benefits, such as being able to utilize automated bidding strategies and machine learning, but this is not unique to Smart Shopping campaigns as these strategies are available to use in standard Shopping campaigns as well as some of the other campaign types (including Display and Search campaigns).
+There are some other key benefits, including the ability to utilize automated bidding strategies and machine learning, but this is not unique to Smart Shopping campaigns; these strategies are available to use in standard Shopping campaigns as well as some of the other campaign types (including Display and Search campaigns).

 The Disadvantages of Smart Shopping

-For advertisers that desire full control over their advertising efforts, data collection, and/or the ability to adjust their advertising strategy based on audience data, search terms data, product information — Smart Shopping may be less than ideal.
+For advertisers that desire full control over their advertising efforts, data collection, and/or the ability to adjust their advertising strategy based on audience data, search terms data, and product information, Smart Shopping may be less than ideal.

-The lack of data means that advertisers have no ability to set ROAS or CPA goals based on search intent, type of user, type of ad, or type of product, and cannot control where their advertising spend is allocated to.
+The lack of data means that advertisers have no ability to set ROAS or CPA goals based on search intent, type of user, type of ad, or type of product, and cannot control where their advertising spend is allocated.